qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    coordinate in your layer as specified in degrees.
-To get correct scale values, you can either manually change this setting, e.g. to meters, in the :guilabel:`General` tab under :menuselection:`Project --> Project Properties`, or you can use the |mIconProjectionDisabled| :sup:`Current CRS:` icon seen above.
+To get correct scale values, you can either manually change this setting, e.g. to meters, in the :guilabel:`General` tab under :menuselection:`Project --> Project Properties`, or you can use the |projectionDisabled| :sup:`Current CRS:` icon seen above.
 In the latter case, the units are set to what the project projection specifies (e.g., ``+units=us-ft``).

    Note that CRS choice on startup can be set in :menuselection:`Settings --> Options --> CRS`.